velezj/family-rpg-1/march-2021/scenes/lost-around-fir.md

 # Goblin Patrol

-If the party stays around the forest moving more that 10 hours (not counting sleep/rests), they will run into a goblin patrol.
+If the party stays around the forest lost and moving more that 4 hours (not counting sleep/rests), they will run into a goblin patrol.
 They can try to follow them, hide and flee, or fight them.

 Encounter: [Goblin Patrol While Lost Around Fir](../scenes/encounters/goblin-patrol-while-lost-around-fir.md)

 # Goblin Cave

-If the party stays around the forest moving for more that 15 hours (not counting rest/sleep), they will stumble upon the goblin cave.
+If the party stays around the forest moving for more that 12 hours (not counting rest/sleep), they will stumble upon the goblin cave.

 Encounter: [Goblin Cave while Lost Around Fir](../scenes/encounters/goblin-cave.md)